 - 1 ⅓ cups shredded coconut

 - In a small bowl, stir together flour, baking soda and salt until well mixed.

 - Using a stand or hand mixer, cream together butter and sugars until fluffy.
 This should take about three to four minutes.
 If needed, periodically scrap the edge of the bowl.

 - Again, scrap the edge of the bowl and add bourbon, vanilla and one egg.
 Beat until it’s well combined.
 Repeat with the second egg.

 - Add a spoonful or two of the flour mixture and beat until it’s incorporated.
 Repeat until you mix in all of the flour.
 Stir in the butterscotch chips and coconut.
-Refrigerate dough for 30 minutes.
+Refrigerate dough for an hour.

 - As the dough refrigerates, heat the oven to 375 degrees.